How the Alien Suit in Colony Was 3D Printed on a MakerBot Replicator Z18

 For the finale of the first season, we moved one step closer to finding out.
 What we saw seemed almost too real: a chiseled, tech-smart exoskeleton, a helmet fit for an oblong head, a menacing pitch-black visor, and underneath, the alien itself.

 What you didn’t see —or would ever suspect— is that most of the exoskeleton was 3D printed on a MakerBot Replicator Z18 at Legacy Effects Studios.

 Behind the Special Effects

-Known for work on blockbusters like The Revenant, Iron Man 2, and Avatar, Legacy Effects Studios is a live-action, practical special effects company capable of making the unbelievable believable.
-Through a unique combination of artistry and leading technologies, Legacy Effects create everything from animatronic animals to puppets to futuristic suits to robots to costumes and more.
+Known for work on blockbusters like The Revenant, Iron Man 2, and Avatar, Legacy Effects is a live-action, practical special effects company capable of making the unbelievable believable.
+Through a unique combination of artistry and leading technologies, Legacy Effects create everything from animatronics to puppets to futuristic suits to robots to costumes and more.

 The producers from Colony came to Legacy Effects about doing an exoskeleton in July of 2015 on a tight budget.
 For suits, 3D printing can remove the costly, time-consuming steps of casting and molding done in the past.
 Creating 3D models on a computer also ensures a design is precisely symmetrical and will move properly.

 Even though the company has industrial 3D printers, printing the suit with these would cost tens of thousands of dollars in materials.
 That’s where the company’s Lead System Engineer, MakerBot power-user, and 3D-printing whiz, Jason Lopes could help.

 He needed a reliable solution with a large build volume, sturdy affordable filament, and remote monitoring.
 Since the Z18 prints with PLA, it costs much less and is sturdy.
 If it wasn’t sturdy, the suit could break in transport or on the set, which could cost more time and money during a shoot.